 Store-bought Intermatic cleaners are not chemicals or older masking products like carpet fresheners and fabric sprays.
 These microbes solutions are non-toxic and biodegradable which makes them safe for your home your family and your pets.
 The biological enzymes attack the bacteria in the urine and break down the proteins to neutralize the overpowering ammonia smell.
-Pet supplies stores carry a selection at enzyme cleaners.
+Pet supplies stores carry a selection of enzyme cleaners.
 Nature’s Miracle and Emmy’s Best Spray are widely recognized for their effectiveness at reducing and eliminating the smell of cat pee.

 Using other chemicals on the stain before trying an enzymatic cleaner can interfere with the ability of the natural cultures to do their job.
 It’s easy to make your own enzymatic cleaner.
 It is inexpensive and only requires some citrus rinds, brown sugar, and water.
 But, the fermenting process requires waiting three months.
 That is not very helpful when you need to get rid of the cat pee smell now.
 We’ve provided instructions on how to make your own on our website.
 However, instead of always cleaning cat pee, we recommend checking out our amazing guide that guarantees to stop your cat peeing outside the litter box first in the link below.

 When you’re ready to apply the enzymatic cleaner for the best result you must carefully follow the directions on the bottle.
 In general or if you’re using your homemade cleaner you’ll need to thoroughly saturate the area so that it wicks down into the deeper padding.
 You also want to cover a larger area than the visible stain in case the urine spreads further out as it seeped beneath the surface.
-Allow the cleaner air dry.
+Allow the cleaner air to dry.
 This may take a few days if you are cleaning a mattress or couch cushion.